melinda hetzel & co.

 Melinda was founding member and Artistic Director of Peepshow Inc 2003-13.
 During this time she directed and co-devised the company’s entire repertoire, including: Slanting into the Void (Arts House, 2006), The Mysteries of the Convent (Abbotsford Convent, 2006-08), The Lost Story of the Magdalen Asylum, (Abbotsford Convent, 2010) nominated for a Green Room Award for Best Site-specific Performance, Divine: Part One (Abbotsford Convent, 2011) nominated for a Green Room Award for Costume and Set Design by Dayna Morrissey and, lastly, A Bird, a Tree, the Moon (City Square, 2012).

-Amongst her programming adventures, Melinda has been interim Artistic Director/ CEO of St Martins Youth Arts Centre in 2012, Conference Organiser for PSi 22 - Performance Climates 2016, Creative Director of Open Spaces 2016, a large scale, multi-arts event at the Abbotsford Convent, and is currently Programming and Operations Lead for the Darebin Intercultural Centre.
+Amongst her programming adventures, Melinda has been interim Artistic Director/ CEO of St Martins Youth Arts Centre in 2012, Conference Organiser for PSi 22 - Performance Climates 2016, Creative Director of Open Spaces 2016, a large scale, multi-arts event at the Abbotsford Convent, and Programming and Operations Lead for the Darebin Intercultural Centre 2023-25.

-Melinda facilitates creative workshops and co-design processes.
-Her work with Artist Made Productions between 2017-2023 co-created authentic stories with performers, health practitioners and lived experience partners, which contributed to developing resources for Emerging Minds: the National Workforce Centre for Child Mental Health.
+Melinda facilitates creative workshops and co-creation processes.
+Her work with Artist Made Productions between 2017-2023 co-created authentic stories with performers, health practitioners and lived experience partners.
+The resulting stories became resources for Emerging Minds: the National Workforce Centre for Child Mental Health.

 Melinda has been a panel member for Creative Victoria, City of Melbourne, a Melbourne Fringe Judge, member of the Contemporary and Experimental Performance Panel for the Green Room Awards, and board member of Open Arts Festival (OAF), UK.
 She is a long-time member of, and previous consultant with, Theatre Network Australia.

-Melinda lives in Naarm (Melbourne, Australia) on Wurundjeri Woi Wurrung Country with her family, and five chickens.
+Melinda lives in Naarm (Melbourne, Australia) on Wurundjeri Woi Wurrung Country with her family, and four chickens.

 Acknowledgement of Country